EuroAssembler Index Manual Download Source Macros

 Recursively invokable procedures protect themselves from stack overflow with macro EaStackCheck.

-EuroAssembler does not use system heap.
+EuroAssembler does not use the system heap.
 It allocates dynamic memory in portions called pool, implemented as a linked list of pool blocks with typical size 64 KB (or larger, if requested so).
 In MS Windows it is provided by API functions VirtualAlloc(), VirtualFree().

-Memory once allocated from pool is not returned to OS at the moment when the object is discarded, there is no garbage collection.
-Instead, the pool memory is returned as a whole to operating system when the pool's owner is destroyed.
+Memory once allocated from the pool is not returned to OS at the moment when the object is discarded, there is no garbage collection.
+Instead, the pool memory is returned as a whole to the operating system when the pool's owner is destroyed.

 There are four classes in €ASM which maintain their own pools: EA, SRC, PGM, PASS.
 Object methods choose the appropriate pool depending on the lifetime of each stored object, see also DOM.

-Although the memory can be allocated from pool directly (using macros PoolNew or PoolStore), the pool serves mainly as a container for more sofisticated access methods:
+Although the memory can be allocated from the pool directly (using macros PoolNew or PoolStore), the pool serves mainly as a container for more sofisticated access methods:

-STACK keeps table of objects of the same size.
+STACK keeps a table of objects of the same size.
 It has nothing common with CPU stack SS:ESP except its name and access method LIFO (Last In = First Out).

 STACK is used by €ASM to reflect the structure of nested block objects CTX, CHUNK_HEAD, EAOPT.